Crimes against coffee

 There.
 I got that off my chest.
 Now go smash your coffee mug and start searching eBay for a decent coffee cup.
 Institutional cups, the kind they used to use in hotels and restaurants before the big-mug era started, work great.
 If you buy coffee in bulk, as I do, smell the beans.
 The scent should be rich and bursting with coffee flavor.
 If you smell any hints of charcoal or ashes, look elsewhere.

-The only properly-roasted coffee bean anywhere near Athens is sold at our new Fresh Market: Jamaican Blue Mountain, the color of a pecan shell, so nice.
+1. The only properly-roasted coffee bean anywhere near Athens is sold at our new Fresh Market: Jamaican Blue Mountain, the color of a pecan shell, so nice.
 Over-roasted coffee beans are no better than caffeinated grill fuel.

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *